ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/expense/advancerequestprocess.md

  - When an employee submits Advance Requisition Request
     -  For Associate Employees, the request approval process is sent to the Payroll Department.
     -  For Corporate Employees, the request approval process is sent to the Reporting Manager.
- - If the request is approved, system generates a task to the Admin, to start the final approval process.
+ - If the request is approved, system generates a task to the CEO, to start the CEO approval process.
+ - If the CEO approved the task, system generates a task to the Accounts Payable Dept ,to start the final approval process
  - The requested/approved amount can be updated before the final approval process is complete.
  - After the final approval process is complete, system sends a email to the employee notifying about the status.